manojkumar211/capstone_regression/README.md

 # Lasso Regression Algorithm:-
 ```
-- Applying LassoCV, we find the alpha value.
+- We applying LassoCV and find the alpha value.

 Lasso alpha value : 1097053.2216362655